Applying for a Commercial Activity Permit

 Penalties for operating without a permit

-It is an offence to conduct a commercial activity in a national park, forest or recreation area without a permit.
+It is an offence to conduct a commercial activity in a national park, conservation park, resources reserve, forest or recreation area without approval from the department.

-If you or your business is found conducting a commercial activity in a national park, forest or recreation area without a CAP, you may be issued with an infringement notice or prosecuted through the court system.
+If you or your business is found to be conducting a commercial activity in a national park, conservation park, resources reserve, forest or recreation area without a CAP, you may be issued with an infringement notice or prosecuted through the court system.